Planning a funeral

 Music selections

 Now, music selections can be a topic of much controversy.
 Whilst some people may opt for rock and roll classics by iconic artists such as Elvis Presley, Queen, or AC/DC to reflect their love of music and to add a lively atmosphere to the service.
-Others may choose to opt for more traditional and meaningful music that resonates with the emotions of the occasion.
-This can include favorite songs, hymns, or instrumental pieces played during the service.
+Others may choose to opt for more traditional and meaningful funeral songs that resonates with the emotions of the occasion.
+This can include favourite songs, hymns, or instrumental pieces played during the service.

 Regardless of your typical or perhaps a-typical music preference it is important that you choose music that you feel best reflects either yourself or your loved one.
 Music has the ability to evoke memories and trigger associations with specific people, places, and experiences.
 Listening to songs that hold personal significance or that were meaningful to the deceased can provide comfort and solace, allowing individuals to reminisce about happier times and celebrate the life of their loved one.